ssbc/docs/secure-private-channels:-the-good,-the-bad,-and-the-ugly.md

 > Alice and Bob both open with a packet containing their public key, a nonce, and the cipher suite they support.
 > Alice and Bob both select the cryptographic functions to use (key-exchange, hash, cipher) by hash(Alice's nonce + Bob's key) and comparing that to hash(Bob's nonce + Alice's key).
 Although the hash function used by the protocol is negotiated, at this point it uses a hard coded hash (sha256).
 Also, ipfs encodes hashes as [multihash](https://github.com/jbenet/multihash), which start with an identifier and then a length.
 These are bytewise compared, and that determines who's cipher suite has preference.
 (It seems the intention here is to ensure that cipher suite selection is fair.
 Forcing the ciphersuite could lead to some attacks, such as a downgrade attack.
 However, it is fairly easy, if Alice knows she is contacting Bob, to mine for a nonce such that hash(Bob's key, nonce) is very high, and thus likely to win the cipher selection)
 > (Personally, I feel having a ciphersuit selection process at all is troublesome, and express my thoughts about it in the [original pull request](https://github.com/ipfs/go-ipfs/pull/34))
+> Once the order is decided, each peer selects each {KeyExchange, Cipher, Hash} by taking the order winner's first choice which is also supported by the other peer.

 Alice and Bob (simultaniously): you said X, and I said Y, and here is my key exchangep. signed, Alice/Bob :lock_with_ink_pen: